techlib/celus/docs/external-api.rst

 To use this endpoint, you need to:

-* have a report created in the reporting module - you will **reference it by its ID**, which is part of the URL in the Celus web interface when you open the report (e.g. ``/analytics/flexible-reports/265?edit=true`` means the report ID is ``265``).
+* have a report created in the reporting module - you will **reference it by its ID**, which is part of the URL in the CELUS web interface when you open the report (e.g. ``/analytics/flexible-reports/265?edit=true`` means the report ID is ``265``).
 * the stored report must have the **visibility set to "Organization"** with the organization set to the organization of the API key you are using.
 Trying to access a report with other visibility